Child Support & Modification Lawyers

 How is it calculated in the Sunshine State?

-In the Sunshine State, child support is determined by using a mandatory formula.
+In Florida, child support is determined by using a mandatory formula.
 However, many nuances to the formula exist, and our Coral Springs child support attorneys will consider your personal situation and ensure all aspects of the formula are considered.
 The following factors are used in the mathematical formula:

 - income of both parents